Sabretooth (character): All-New, All-Different Marvel

-As part of the All-New, All-Different Marvel event, Sabretooth appears as a member of Magneto's X-Men branch to protect mutantkind at all costs.
+In the All-New, All-Different Marvel event, Sabretooth appears as a member of Magneto's X-Men branch to protect mutantkind at all costs.
 As time goes on, his inversion starts to wear down.
-He notes that he can feel his former self coming back - the part of him that cared about nothing but the kill.
+He notes that he can feel his former self coming back - the part of him that only cared for killing.
 He admits not being able to keep living the lie his inverted-self has been, but he does not intend to become the monster he was, so he must become something different.
 He believes he needs something to fight for to stay grounded, and he remembers the promise he made to Monet, whom he developed feelings for.
 He promised to keep her curse secret and wanted to help find a cure and beat the darkness within her.
 When the team disbanded, Sabretooth went off with Monet to continue trying to help her.